rscopes/rescope/readme.md

 Because :

 - This is simple, flexible & effective,
+- Seems like "React Components" for datas,
 - As Rescope stores are highly specialised and serializable, they could easly be moved in webworkers & node backends,
 - This allow to remove 99.9% of all the tpls code and put them in clean, reusable & specialized stores,
 - 1 stem super class to rule all the async process
 - Do all the jobs and really don't care witch kind of templates/whatever receive the datas

 ### What else ?

 - Easy stores & deps injections
 - Semaphores API (wait, release, retain, dispose, etc... fns )
 - Promise like APIs
-- Simple methods to contextualize, preload, hook & bind the stores
 - Inheritable ES6/7 class
-- Inheritable Store Contexts
+- Inheritable & mixable Store Contexts
-- Easy serialize
+- Easy, partial or complete contexts serialization
 - Synchrone injection & init (React SSR) (as long as stores transformations stay sync)
 - Flexible Async management
 - Lazy store instantiation